Baguley

-Baguley (/ˈbægəli/ BAG-əl-ee) is an electoral ward of the city of Manchester in Wythenshawe, England.
+Baguley (/ˈbægəli/ BAG-əl-ee) is an area and electoral ward of the city of Manchester, in Greater Manchester, England.
 The population at the 2011 census was 14,794.

-Baguley is derived from the Old English words Bagca, badger, and Leah, clearing or meadow.
+The name Baguley is derived from the Old English words bagga (badger, or possibly referring simply to any woodland or hill-inhabiting wild animal) and lēah (clearing or meadow).

 Historically in Cheshire, Baguley is mentioned in the Domesday Book of 1086.
 It was incorporated into Manchester in 1931.